What is minimum shutter speed in digital camera

 Experiment with different shutter speeds to achieve the desired effect in your photos, and remember that the minimum shutter speed in a digital camera can vary based on the camera model and shooting conditions.

-See also What is the storage capacity of a digital camera
+See also What is the best digital camera sensor

 Effects of Slow Shutter Speed on Image Quality